 How moms can practice a healthier sleep routine

 I get it.
-But as soon as your kids are a little older and start sleeping through the night, it’s time to establish a routine.
+But as soon as your kids are a little older and start sleeping through the night, it’s time to establish a healthy bedtime routine.

 Here are a few tips to get you started: